-Salt stress
+340 Salt stress

-During the early stage of salt stress in Carex rigescens, an iTRAQbased proteome study showed a reduction of the enzyme that catalyses the second step of the biosynthesis of phytosphingosine, 3ketosphingosine reductase (KDSR) (Li et al., 2017).
-Based on work performed in yeast where 3-ketosphinganine reductase suppressed Ca2+ sensitivity (Beeler et al., 1998), the authors hypothesised that KDSR acts as a suppressor of the calcium signal during salt stress.
-Seeds of Atgint1 (glucosamine inositol phosphorylceramide transferase1, responsible for the glycosylation of some GIPCs) mutants displayed a higher germination rate than WT in response to salt stress, although this difference disappeared at higher salt concentrations (Ishikawa et al., 2018).
-The Atacer mutant and AtACER RNAi lines displayed high ceramide levels but reduced LCBs due to a disruption of an alkaline ceramidase gene (Wu et al., 2015a).
-Whereas these plants showed increased sensitivity to salinity, AtACER overexpression led to an increased tolerance to such a stress, highlighting the involvement of ceramides in response to salt stress.
-More precisely, it has recently been shown that AtACER regulates autophagy induced by high salt stress (Zheng et al., 2018).
-Overexpression of a rice S1P (sphingosine-1-phosphate) lyase gene in tobacco led to a decrease in tolerance to salt and changes in salt stress related genes (Zhang et al., 2012).
-By contrast, overexpression of OsLCBK1 in tobacco plants triggered no alteration in expression of salt stress-related genes or tolerance/sensitivity phenotype compared with control plants in response to salt stress (Zhang et al., 2013), suggesting that this enzyme is not involved in salt stress responses in rice.
-Bioinformatic analysis supported the hypothesis that there are at least two OsLCBKs (Zhang et al., 2013).
-No sphingolipidomic analysis has been performed to reveal how the LCB content could vary between these two overexpressing plants.
-Previously published papers suggested that the sphingolipid metabolism could be adjusted, so that length chain, concentration and threshold are important for sphingolipid function.
+341 During the early stage of salt stress in Carex rigescens, an iTRAQ-based proteome study 342 showed a reduction of the enzyme that catalyzes the second step of the biosynthesis of 343 phytosphingosine, 3-ketosphingosine reductase (KDSR) (Li et al., 2017).
+Based on work 344 performed in yeast where 3-ketosphinganine reductase suppressed Ca2+ sensitivity (Beeler 345 et al., 1998), the authors hypothesized that KDSR acts as a suppressor of the calcium signal 346 during a salt stress.
+Seeds of Atgint1 (glucosamine inositolphosphorylceramide transferase1, 347 responsible for the glycosylation of some GIPCs) mutants displayed a higher germination 348 rate than WT in response to salt stress, though this difference disappeared at higher salt 349 concentration (Ishikawa et al., 2018).
+The Atacer mutant and AtACER RNAi lines displayed 350 high ceramide levels but reduced LCBs due to a disruption of an alkaline ceramidase gene 351 (Wu et al., 2015a).
+Whereas these plants showed increased sensitivity to salinity, AtACER 352 overexpression led to an increased tolerance to such a stress, highlighting the involvement of 353 ceramides in response to salt stress.
+More precisely, it has recently been shown that 354 AtACER regulates autophagy induced by high salt stress (Zheng et al., 2018).
+355 Overexpression of a rice S1P (sphingosine-1-phosphate) lyase gene in tobacco led to a 356 decrease in tolerance to salt and changes in salt-stress related genes (Zhang et al., 2012).
+In 357 contrast, overexpression of OsLCBK1 in tobacco plants triggered no alteration in expression 358 of salt stress-related genes or tolerance/sensitivity phenotype compared to control plants in 359 response to salt stress (Zhang et al., 2013), suggesting that this enzyme is not involved in 360 salt stress responses in rice.
+Bioinformatic analysis supported the hypothesis that there are 361 at least two OsLCBKs (Zhang et al., 2013).
+No sphingolipidomic analysis has been 362 performed to reveal how the LCB content could vary between these two over-expressing 363 plants.
+Previously published papers suggested that the sphingolipid metabolism could be 364 adjusted, so that length chain, concentration, and threshold are important for the sphingolipid 365 function.

-Interplay with ABA signalling pathway
+367 Interplay with ABA signaling pathway

-ABA has a key function in cold/drought stress responses.
-Pioneering work on sphingolipids showed that d18:1-P and t18:0-P were rapidly induced by drought and were involved in ABA signalling pathway to control guard-cell turgor and therefore stomatal aperture (Ng et al., 2001; Coursol et al., 2003, 2005).
-This sphingolipid signalling pathway involved Ca2+ mobilisation, modification of ion channel activity, and heterotrimeric G-protein.
-Consistent with this, AtLCBK1 was reported to be induced by low-humidity or ABA treatments (Imai & Nishiura, 2005).
-Moreover, ABA also induces the accumulation of several LCB-Ps (Guo et al., 2012).
+368 ABA has a key function in cold/drought stress responses.
+Pioneering work on sphingolipids 369 showed that d18:1-P and t18:0-P were rapidly induced by drought and were involved in ABA 370 signaling pathway to control guard cell turgor and thus stomatal aperture (Ng et al., 2001; 371 Coursol et al., 2003; Coursol et al., 2005).
+This sphingolipid signaling pathway involved Ca2+ 372 mobilization, modification of ion channel activity, and heterotrimeric G-protein.
+Consistent 373 with this, AtLCBK1 was reported to be induced by low-humidity or ABA treatments (Imai & 374 Nishiura, 2005).
+Moreover, ABA also induces the accumulation of several LCB-Ps (Guo et 375 al., 2012).
 SPHK1 is an enzyme that phosphorylates d18:1 and t18:0.
-Stomata of SPHK1-OE and of Atspp1 mutant (which accumulates d18:1-P) displayed a higher sensitivity than WT to ABA (Worrall et al., 2008; Nakagawa et al., 2012).
-Therefore, LCB-P content regulated by LCB kinases and phosphatases plays a key role in the ABA signalling pathway.
+Stomata of SPHK1-OE 376 and of Atspp1 mutant (which accumulates d18:1-P) displayed a higher sensitivity than WT to ABA (Worrall et al., 2008; Nakagawa et al., 2012).
+Thus, LCB-P content regulated by LCB kinases and phosphatases play a key role in the ABA signaling pathway.

-Interplay with phospholipid metabolism
+380 Interplay with phospholipid metabolism